avsastry/modulome-workflow/download_metadata/README.md

 # Download RNAseq metadata

-Use the `download_metadata.sh` script to download a metadata table for a specific organism.
+Use the `download_metadata` script to download a metadata table for a specific organism.
 This requires [installing docker](https://docs.docker.com/get-docker/) and Python3.

 ## Usage
 ```
- Usage: download_metadata.sh ORGANISM [-o OUTPUT] [--force]
+ Usage: download_metadata ORGANISM [-o OUTPUT] [--force]

   required arguments:
     ORGANISM                 Name of organism in quotes (e.g. "Escherichia coli")